estorok/cover25/readme.md

 This code uses POSIX threads (pthreads) to leverage multiprocessor capabilities for a substantial speedup.
-`NPROC` is hardcoded in the source and should be changed to 2-3x the number of logical processors available locally.
+`NUM_THREADS` is hardcoded in the source and should be changed to 2-3x the number of logical processors available locally.
 Each thread receives an equal size